bbauska/W3Cx-1of5-CSS.0x/README.md

 }
 ```

 This will give you the same range as HEX values.
-This method is a less common, but it\'s up to you which method of specifying colors you prefer.
+This method is a less common, but it&#39;s up to you which method of specifying colors you prefer.

 Here are some of the colors you can use, and the three different ways you can set their value in the color or color-background property: